Hualwan/myFirstWeb/README.md

 # myFirstWeb
-This is my first website about the famous basketball superstars Lebronjames.
+This is my first website about the famous basketball superstars Lebronjames.<br/>
-This page breifle introduces some news pictured about my favourite star.
+This page shows some news pictures about him and his teammates.<br/>
+I hope you will like it!